Natural Healing For Stomach Pain

 An OTC antacid could help relax your stomach once your doctor has ruled out any underlying issues, says Rita Knotts, MD, a gastroenterologist and assistant professor of medicine at NYU Langone Health.
-Dr. Knotts suggests attempting cognitive behavioural therapy or acupuncture if you're searching for a long-term cure, since indigestion may be caused by stress.
+Dr. Knotts suggests attempting cognitive behavioural therapy or acupuncture if you're searching for a long-term cure since indigestion may be caused by stress.

-14. Stay Away From Fizzy Beverages
+14. Stay Away From Carbonated Beverages

 15. Drink Plenty Of Water

-You could feel that small pinch of discomfort in your side when you go for a run (or basically any form of activity).
+You could feel that small pinch of discomfort in your side when you go for a run (or any form of activity).
 According to Dr. Knotts, this is usually musculoskeletal discomfort induced by dehydration or eating too much before starting your sweat session.
 So take a sip.
-And, before you start exercising again, Dr. Knotts recommends giving yourself some time to digest.
+And before you start exercising again, Dr. Knotts recommends giving yourself time to digest.
 After a meal, give yourself at least an hour (better yet, a couple of hours).